moirai2/moirai2/README.md

 ```

 File content will be sorted alphabetically with each update.
-This text-based triple databse is not meant to be used for a large-scale database.
+This text-based DAG database is not meant to be used for a large-scale database.
 This predicate text file can be gunzipped, if no additional update is necessary.
-Meaning 'inputfile.txt.gz' is read only and rdf.pl can't write/update anymore.
+Meaning 'inputfile.txt.gz' is read only and dag.pl can't write/update anymore.

 #### Directory predicate
 Normally predicate is defined with basename of a text file.
 In case of 'inputfile.txt', predicate is 'inputfile'.
 It's possible to have directory structure.
 For example, in case of 'example/inputfile.txt', predicate will be 'example/inputfile'.